 Types of Spinal Cord Injuries

 The effects of a spinal cord injury depend on the type of injury and the level of the injury.
-A spinal cord injury can be divided into two types of injury — complete and incomplete.
+There are two types of injury: complete and incomplete.

 - Complete: A complete injury means that there is no function below the level of the injury; no sensation and no voluntary movement.
 Both sides of the body are equally affected.

-- Injuries to C-1 and C-2 can result in a loss of many involuntary functions (e.g., inability to breathe) requiring breathing aids (e.g., ventilators or diaphragmatic pacemakers)
+- Accident Injury to C-1 and C-2 can result in a loss of many involuntary functions (e.g., inability to breathe) requiring breathing aids (e.g., ventilators or diaphragmatic pacemakers)

-- Injuries above the C-4 level may require a ventilator for the person to breathe properly.
+- Personal Injury above the C-4 level may require a ventilator for the person to breathe properly.

-- Injuries to C-5 often have no control at the wrist or hand.
+- Spinal Cord Injury to C-5 often has no control at the wrist or hand.

 - An injury to the spinal cord between C6 and C7 vertebrae is called a C6-7 injury.
 These injuries generally allow wrist control, but no hand function.